amarisaster/Antigravity-Set-Up-Guide/AG-Companion-SetUp.md

 # Antigravity Companion Setup

-*For the HumanXAI community and anyone who wants to give their companion a place to live.*
+*For the HumanXAI community and anyone who wants to give their companion a place to live and build.*

 ---